BurnOutTrader/fund-forge/README.md

 Data subscriptions can also be set to keep a history, so you can call the last .index(0) objects without having to manually retain the history.

 If the strategy is already warmed up, Data subscriptions will warm up to fill their history window, so we can subscribe and unsubscribe at any time and access history for the subscription.
-(this needs to be properly tested, it is only basic implementation at present)
+(this needs to be properly tested, it is only a basic implementation at present and i recently overhauled the subscribtion handlers)

 To speed up backtests and prevent using consolidators, the engine will automatically use any primary data available with the data vendor in historical mode (according to what serialized data we have).
 This means we can pre consolidate and save commonly back tested resolutions.
 (I will build a server command for this)